theNewFlesh/hidebound/README.md

 Exporters are are defined within the exporters subpackage.
 They expect a populated hidebound directory and use the files and metadata therein to export hidebound data.
 Exporter configurations are stored in the hidebound config, under the "exporters" key.
-Currently supported exporters include, local disk, s3 and girder.
+Currently supported exporters include, disk, s3 and girder.
 Below we can see the results of an export to Girder in the Girder web app.

 ![](resources/screenshots/girder.png)